3514 Ranch Road 1320, Johnson City, TX 78636

 • Compliant: “This supplement supports energy levels and overall vitality.”

-• Non-compliant: “This herbal blend cures canine arthritis.”
+• Non-compliant: “This herbal blend prevents canine arthritis.”

 • Compliant: “This herbal blend supports joint health in dogs.”